Bryukh/Endless-Robot/GameDesignDocument/GameOverview.md

 - The Game never ends.
 You can achieve first ratings and be the best, but there always exist competitors.
 - You can not manage your robot directly.
 Equip, prepare, upgrade, **code** it and launch.
 After that only one action is allowed for you - "Escape" for robot.
+- Player can use basic predefined algorithms, which are given and can be found in quests OR use custom algorithms with coding style.
 - All areas (dungeons, areas, open world) are randomly generated.
 Each dungeon runs in a different way each time.
 - Diablo similar itemized system with generated items, unique, legendaries and sets.
 - Many playable characters (robots) with various skill trees and strategies.
 Most of them are locked from the beginning and should be opened with various quests later on.